everard/rosewm/README.md

 \x2B\x00\x03/usr/bin/python3\0/usr/local/bin/my_app.py\0
 ```

-Note: Here "\x" indicates a hexadecimal escape sequence, "\0" denote the null
+Note: Here `\x` indicates the start of a hexadecimal escape sequence, and `\0`
-character.
+denotes the null character.

 ## STATUS
-Through this protocol variant the server notifies all connected clients of its
+Through this protocol variant the Compositor can notify all connected clients of
-status.
-Server's packets contain one or more status messages.
+its status change.
+Each packet contains one or more status messages.
 Each status
 message has the following format.

 | FIELD | TYPE                                          |